nerf2nerf/nerf2nerf/README.md

  [Andrea Tagliasacchi](https://taiya.github.io/)

 ## Quick Start
-To get started quickly, assuming [Singularity](https://docs.sylabs.io/guides/2.6/user-guide/installation.html#installation) is installed on your device, get the bash script file from [here](https://drive.google.com/file/d/1gYrSP4k03LXPtfwVIC9joOK6kzUIHbJO/view?usp=sharing) and put it in target directory.
-Then run the line below in terminal to get the demo running.
+To get started quickly, assuming [Singularity](https://docs.sylabs.io/guides/2.6/user-guide/installation.html#installation) and NVIDIA drivers/libraries are installed on your device, get the bash script file from [here](https://drive.google.com/file/d/1gYrSP4k03LXPtfwVIC9joOK6kzUIHbJO/view?usp=sharing) and put it in target directory.
+Then run the command below in terminal to get the demo running.
 Please note the script will clone this repository and a Singlarity image for a compatible environment, automatically and there is no need for separate cloning.
 Tested to work with nvidia-cuda-toolkit 11.0.
 ```sh
 ./run_demo.sh
 ```